The biggest compete event of the year: Nov 29 - Dec 2

 So how did they get there?
 What drove Unbounce’s desire to leverage competitive intel to enable more than just the sales team?
-And what — or should we say who — is ensuring that there is organizational visibility and leadership buy-in for the competitive program?
+And what — or should we say who — ensures there is organizational visibility and leadership buy-in?

-When Fiona Finn, Director of Product Marketing at Unbounce, did her first deep dive into the competitive enablement program at Unbounce, it wasn’t the sales team that most leveraged the actionable insights available to them.
+When Fiona Finn, Director of Product Marketing at Unbounce, first dove into the competitive enablement program at Unbounce, it wasn’t the just sales that craved content.
 It turned out that Unbounce’s product team was the one with an appetite for competitive intelligence.

 “I quickly did a bit of a search to see who are the most engaged viewers in the organization.
 I was so surprised to see that our product managers were way up there,” Fiona shared in a recent episode of the Competitive Enablement Show.
 “Of the seven most engaged individuals, I think five were within our product management team.”

-In fact, Unbounce’s UX and product teams were in the habit of checking out competitive battlecards in the discovery phase of a new product to determine where they were at in relation to the competition.
+Unbounce’s UX and product teams were already in the habit of checking out competitive battlecards in the discovery phase of a new product.

 “When we launch a product, we know that differentiation is really important.
 There’s so many new technologies out there, both indirect and direct competitors.
 That’s why product marketing is really part of that ideation process right from the start.
 We don’t just come in at the end of the product life cycle when something is ready [to be launched]…We’re really embedded there at the start of the conversation.”

-Fiona says her team is constantly looking for ways to speed up the discovery process to bring products to market more efficiently.
-Using a Lean Canvas framework, with a section devoted to market landscape and competitive landscape analysis, inputs from product marketing are captured and used as a north star for how to differentiate.
+Fiona is constantly looking for ways to speed up the discovery process to bring products to market more efficiently.
+Using a Lean Canvas framework, with a section devoted to market landscape and competitive analysis, inputs from product marketing are used as a north star for how to differentiate.

-There’s nothing worse than fumbling to figure out how you’re differentiating when you’re already 60-70% of the way through building a product.
-That’s why Fiona took it upon herself, as the competitive expert, to help the product team differentiate from the ground up.
+There’s nothing worse than fumbling your differentiation strategy when you’re already 60-70% of the way through building a product.
+That’s why Fiona vowed to help the product team differentiate from the ground up.

 Luckily for Fiona, there was already a competitive culture in place at Unbounce.
 However, in order for her competitive program to really be embedded within the organization, the competitive program had to:

-One of the best ways to help your cause is to get a quick, tangible win that can serve as a proof of concept of the entire program.
-And while all functions in an organization will benefit from competitive enablement, a partnership with the sales team specifically can be the gateway to success.
+The best way to help your cause is to get a quick win that can serve as a proof of concept of the entire program.
+And while all functions in an organization benefit from competitive enablement, a partnership with the sales team specifically is the gateway to success.

-Sales teams require hands-on tactical competitive support — and you can showcase some early tangible impacts of your competitive program by helping them close competitive deals.
+Sales teams require hands-on tactical competitive support — you can showcase early tangible impacts of your competitive program by helping them close competitive deals.